ID-DOC: general search

 Here you can enter a general keyword and perform a general search.

 ???
 What are these question marks doing here?
-These represent tools which we know by a Dutch or French term, but for which we couldn't find a proper English term.
+These represent tools which we know by a Dutch or French name, but who's English name is yet unknown.
 Suggestions are always welcome!

 If you cannot find a certain tool, or if you experience other problems with this page, please let us know at info@mot.be.